awsdocs/amazon-ec2-user-guide/doc_source/elastic-ip-addresses-eip.md

 ------

-### Associating an Elastic IP address with a running instance or network interface<a name="using-instance-addressing-eips-associating"></a>
+### Associate an Elastic IP address with a running instance or network interface<a name="using-instance-addressing-eips-associating"></a>

 If you're associating an Elastic IP address with your instance to enable communication with the internet, you must also ensure that your instance is in a public subnet\.
 For more information, see [Internet Gateways](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) in the *Amazon VPC User Guide*\.